 At the 2017 "Trusted Cloud Computing Summit" jointly organized by China Academy of Information and Communications Technology and China Communications Standards Association, "Fintech Cloud" cloud host and block storage service of CIB Fintech Company, a member of the Group, successfully passed the appraisal for trusted cloud and won the "Financial Cloud Service" award.

-Gold Medal Secretary to the Board", became the only bank to be included in the "Top 10 Companies with Outstanding Investor Relations Management".
+At the "Thirteenth Selection of New Fortune Gold Medal Secretary to the Board", became the only bank to be included in the "Top 10 Companies with Outstanding Investor Relations Management".